JohnSnowLabs/spark-nlp/docs/en/alab/troubleshooting.md

 <div class="anchor">FAQ</div>

 <details markdown="1">
 <summary>1.
-How to deploy multiple models?</summary>
+How to deploy multiple preannotation/training servers in parallel?</summary>

 By default the Annotation Lab installation is configured to use only one model server.
-If you want to deploy multiple model servers then you will need to make some configuration updates to the `annotaionlab-upgrader.sh` script under the `artifacts` folder of your Annotation Lab installation directory.
-After that you will need to re-run this script for the changes to take effect.
+If you want to allow the deployment of multiple model servers (e.g. up to 3), open the `annotationlab-upgrader.sh` script located under the `artifacts` folder of your Annotation Lab installation directory.
 Update the below configuration properties in the `annotaionlab-upgrader.sh` script for deploying upto 3 model servers.

 ```sh
 --set airflow.model_server.count=3
 --set model_server.count=3
 ```
+Save the file and re-run this script for the changes to take effect.
 </details>

 <details markdown="1">